vladbph/cymatix-doc/README.md

     ]
 ```

-# 13. Comments in training files
+# Comments in training files
-To add comments to the training files use either `#` or `//` prefixes
+To add comments to the training files, use either `#` or `//` prefixes

-# 14. Long lines continuation
+# Long lines continuation
 Use backslash `\` to break long line.
 NOTE, white spaces on next line are ignored.